 The ferry is a little pricey in my opinion, but it’s worth it.
 Even though it’s only 15 minutes there’s something fun about having to take a boat and children usually love it.
-Some of the ferries have glass bottoms and some have these excellent lookouts seen above.
+Some of the ferries have glass bottoms and some have excellent lookouts (photo above).
 Taking a ferry makes it seem like a real adventure for the younger members of the family and under 5s travel free.
-By the way, you can save a Euro by booking online!
+By the way, you can save 50c (wow!) by booking online!

 Do you like island beaches?
 What about ferries?
 Would you like to visit Sainte-Marguerite island?

 For more beach choices see my round-up of 12 favourite beaches on the Côte d’Azur